 CI Docs, powered by Google Apps, offers a lot of potential to CI students, faculty and staff because of its ability to facilitate collaboration.
 However, Google has not built in the necessary accessibility features to allow all users, especially people with certain functional impairments, to easily collaborate in this environment.

-While the Division of Technology & Communication supports the use of CI Docs for collaborative authoring of information, care must be exercised to ensure accessibility of content created in CI Docs.
+While the Division of Technology & Innovation supports the use of CI Docs for collaborative authoring of information, care must be exercised to ensure accessibility of content created in CI Docs.

 These issues must be kept in mind when reading these guidelines: